wahackr/SSH-Proxy-On-Pi/README.md

 ## Intro

-Ready to use Docker container proxy via SSH
+Docker container of ready to use sock proxy via SSH for Raspberry Pi

+(For x86/x64, update Docker file line 1 to `FROM alpine`)

 ## Setup
 Install Docker engine